Hubert Davis: Personal life

 Davis and his wife Leslie have three children: Elijah, Bobbie Grace and Micah.
 As of the 2021–22 season, Elijah plays college basketball for the University of Lynchburg.
 At the press conference announcing his hiring as the UNC basketball coach, when asked about being the first black UNC head coach, Davis caused public debate by stating he's proud to be African-American but also proud that his wife is white.
 Davis is a devout Christian.

+Davis is cousins with current Brooklyn Nets player Drake Powell.
+Davis' aunt is Powell's grandmother.